From Node Interaction to Hop Interaction: New Effective and Scalable Graph Learning Paradigm: Background and Related Works

-\textbf{Sampling-based GNNs. } Sampling-based GNNs perform batch training that utilizes sampled subgraphs as a small batch to approximate the full-batch GNNs and reduce memory consumption.
-There are three categories of widely-used sampling strategies: 1) As a node-wise sampling method, GraphSAGE~\cite{Hamilton2017InductiveRL} randomly samples a fixed-size set of neighbors for each node in every layer.
-VR-GCN ~\cite{chen2018stochastic} further analyzes the variance reduction for node sampling.
-2) For layer-wise sampling, Fast-GCN~\cite{chen2018fastgcn} samples a fixed number of nodes at each layer, and ASGCN~\cite{huang2018adaptive} designs adaptive layer-wise sampling with better variance control.
-3) At the graph-level sampling, ClusterGCN~\cite{chiang2019cluster} first partitions the entire graph into clusters and then samples the nodes in the clusters, and GraphSAINT~\cite{zeng2019graphsaint} directly samples a subgraph for mini-batch training.
-However, these sampling strategies still conduct node interactions that face high communication costs during training, and the model performance is highly sensitive to sampling quality.
+\textbf{Sampling-based GNNs. } Sampling-based GNNs reduce memory consumption by sampling and minibatch training to approximate the full-batch GNNs.
+There are three categories of widely-used sampling strategies: 1) \textit{Node-wise sampling}, GraphSAGE~\cite{Hamilton2017InductiveRL} randomly samples a fixed-size set of neighbors for each node in every layer, and VR-GCN ~\cite{chen2018stochastic} further analyzes the variance reduction for node sampling.
+2) \textit{Layer-wise sampling}, Fast-GCN~\cite{chen2018fastgcn} samples a fixed number of nodes at each layer, and ASGCN~\cite{huang2018adaptive} proposes adaptive layer-wise sampling with better variance control.
+3) \textit{Graph-wise sampling}, ClusterGCN~\cite{chiang2019cluster} first partitions the entire graph into clusters and then samples the nodes in the clusters, and GraphSAINT~\cite{zeng2019graphsaint} directly samples a subgraph for mini-batch training.
+However, these sampling strategies still conduct node interactions that face high communication costs during training, and the model performance is highly sensitive to sampling quality~\cite{duan2022comprehensive}.